NPG-Muse: Scaling Long Chain-of-Thought Reasoning with NP-Hard Graph Problems

 Building on these insights, we propose a novel two-stage framework that leverages NPH graph problems to enhance the Long CoT capabilities of LLMs.
-In the first stage, we perform \textbf{Long CoT Supervised Fine-Tuning (SFT)} on base models (Qwen2.5-7B-Instruct-1M \cite{qwen2.5-1m} and Qwen2.5-1.5B \cite{qwen2.5}) using small-scale NPH graph problems generated by prompting QwQ-32B \cite{qwq32b} and applying rejection sampling based on correctness.
-This stage substantially increases both the response length and performance across diverse complex reasoning tasks.
-However, we also observe that the model exhibits severe reasoning redundancy, which not only undermines reasoning efficiency but also leads to significant performance degradation on certain tasks.
-This motivates the introduction of the second training stage.
-In the second stage, we apply \textbf{Reinforcement Learning (RL)} to promote more efficient and broadly applicable Long CoT reasoning.
+In the first stage, we perform \textbf{Long-CoT Supervised Fine-Tuning (SFT)} on base models (Qwen2.5-7B-Instruct-1M \cite{qwen2.5-1m} and Qwen3-8B-Base \cite{qwen3}) using \textbf{small-scale NPH graph problems} generated by prompting QwQ-32B \cite{qwq32b} and applying rejection sampling based on final answer correctness.
+This stage substantially enhances the models’ response length and reasoning performance across diverse complex tasks.
+However, we also observe that the models exhibit severe reasoning redundancy, which not only undermines reasoning efficiency but also leads to significant performance degradation on certain tasks.
+This motivates the second training stage, where we apply \textbf{Reinforcement Learning (RL)} to promote more efficient and broadly applicable Long CoT reasoning.
 We design a fine-grained, outcome-based reward function that incorporates: (1) a repetition penalty to directly reduce redundant reasoning, (2) a graph-specific solution quality reward to encourage concise yet effective solutions, and (3) a format reward to promote structured reasoning.
-To control computational cost, we adopt Group Relative Policy Optimization (GRPO) \cite{shao2024deepseekmath} combined with a budget-aware curriculum learning strategy.
-This stage produces our Graph-R1-series models: Graph-R1-7B and Graph-R1-1.5B.
+This stage produces our \model-series models: \model-7B and \model-8B.